databendlabs-x/askbend/README.md

 [server]
 host = "0.0.0.0"
 port = 8081
-# If true, will insert and embedding all for path/*.
-rebuild = false
 ```

 ### 5. Prepare your Markdown files by copying them to the data/ directory

-### 6. Parse the Markdown files and generate embeddings
+### 6. Parse the Markdown files and build embeddings

 ```
 ./target/release/askbend -c conf/askbend.toml --rebuild